 Annecy vs Lucerne: Which Alpine Lake Town Is Better?

-Both are jaw-droppingly beautiful lake towns surrounded by mountains.
+Both are jaw-droppingly beautiful lake towns ringed by mountains.
 Both have medieval old towns.
 Both have world-class outdoor activities.
 But the similarities end there, and the differences matter more than you'd think.

 The Lake

 Annecy: Lac d'Annecy is 14.6 km long, fed by Alpine snowmelt, and officially Europe's cleanest lake.
-The turquoise color is real — I checked from 800 meters up during a paragliding flight.
+The turquoise color is real — verify it yourself from 800 meters up on a paragliding flight.
 Free public beaches with grass areas, water temperature reaching 22-24°C in summer.
-Paddleboard and pedal boat rentals for €15-18.
+Paddleboard and pedal boat rentals run €15-18.

 Lucerne: Lake Lucerne (Vierwaldstättersee) is dramatically larger — 114 km² — with deeper, colder water surrounded by steep peaks.
 Less swimming-friendly (fewer beaches, colder water) but the boat cruises are world-class.
 A paddle steamer cruise costs about CHF 40-70.